jrx-code/hassio-transparent-fallout/README.md

       themes: !include_dir_merge_named themes
     ```
 4. Restart Home Assistant and select **Transparent Fallout** in your profile settings.
-5. (Optional) Run `./rename.sh` if you are migrating graphic assets from a legacy installation.

 ## License
 MIT License (inherited from upstream).